-- Request the City Council proclaim a local emergency - Request that the Governor proclaim a State of Emergency. - Put forth orders and regulations to protect life and property, including emergency orders to command the aid of citizens in the community. - Provide mutual aid to and for the people of the City. - Require the services of any local official or employee. - Requisition necessary personnel and material of any department or agency. - Obtain vital supplies and equipment and, if there is an immediate need, to commandeer the same for public use. - Impose penalties for violation of lawful orders. - Conduct emergency operations without incurring legal liability for performance or failure of performance (Note: Article 17, Section 8655 of the California Emergency Services Act

-- (Chapter 7 of Division 1 of Title 2 of the California Government Code) provides for certain privileges and immunities). - Direct cooperation and coordination between services and staff of the emergency organization of the city - Represent the City in all dealings with public or private agencies on matter pertaining to emergencies
+- Proclaim the existence of a local emergency in the City of Goleta and request that the City Council ratify the local emergency if needed. - Request that the Governor proclaim a State of Emergency. - Put forth orders and regulations to protect life and property, including emergency orders to command the aid of citizens in the community. - Provide mutual aid to and for the people of the City. - Require the services of any local official or employee. - Requisition necessary personnel and material of any department or agency. - Obtain vital supplies and equipment and, if there is an immediate need, to commandeer the same for public use. - Impose penalties for violation of lawful orders. - Conduct emergency operations without incurring legal liability for performance or failure of performance [Note: Article 17, Section 8655 of the California Emergency Services Act (Chapter 7 of Division 1 of Title 2 of the California Government Code) provides for certain privileges and immunities]. - Direct cooperation and coordination between services and staff of the emergency organization of the City. - Represent the City in all dealings with public or private agencies on matter pertaining to emergencies.